bsullivan44/data_for_cosmonauts/README.md

 # Data For Cosmonauts ! :boom: :star2: :star: :dizzy:

-An introductory course on the world of data science and machine-learning for cosmonauts.The real purpose of the course though is evidential thinking with data.
+An introductory course on the world of data science and machine-learning for cosmonauts.
+The real purpose of the course though is evidential thinking with data.
 The method will be those conventional to data-science and machine-learning.

 - [Motivation](#Motivation)
   * [Sub-heading](#sub-heading)